veetirajaniemi/pytorch-learning/README.md

-This repository contains code sheets for a "Zero to Mastery" PyTorch course.
-See more from the website: (https://www.learnpytorch.io/)
+This repository contains code sheets for a "Zero to Mastery" PyTorch for Deep Learning course.
+It focuses on basic PyTorch functionalities for image classification problems.
+See more from the website: https://www.learnpytorch.io/